tborenst/csslinter/README.md

 css-linter
 ======
-This is a CSS linter created for the Carnegie Mellon Univeristy course *'15-237: Developing Cross Platform Web Applications'*.
+This is a CSS linter created for the Carnegie Mellon University course *'15-237: Developing Cross Platform Web Applications'*.

 In order to download and use, simply `npm install csslinter`.